Zanussi dishwashers rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Zanussi is part of the Swedish-based company Electrolux, which also produces AEG dishwashers.
+Zanussi is part of the Sweden-based company Electrolux, which also produces AEG dishwashers.
 It offers a variety of full-sized, slimline and compact dishwashers.

-We've run our extensive series of tests on several Zanussi dishwashers in our lab.
-To see how each scored, visit our Zanussi dishwasher reviews.

-Every year, Which? tests scores of dishwashers from a range of popular brands to bring you Best Buy recommendations.
-Our independent scientific tests assess how well dishwashers clean and dry, as well as measuring how noisy they are, how much energy they guzzle and how easy they are to load.

-Some of Zanussi's full-sized models have done well in our tests.
-However, smaller models tend to do poorly and the compact models we’ve tested have proved terrible at cleaning.
-The average overall test score for Zanussi dishwashers is somewhat lacklustre.
+We've tested a range of budget-friendly Zanussi machines, but are they any good?

+Every dishwasher is challenged with difficult-to-shift baked-on food, such as egg, mince and oats, and we've found that some Zanussi dishwashers struggle in our tough testing.
+It's not all bad news, though, as we've also found a selection of Zanussi machines that impressed with great cleaning and drying ability.
+To find out how individual models performed, head over to our full Zanussi dishwasher reviews.

-The table below reveals whether you should buy a Zanussi dishwasher.
-We tell you how many Best Buys dishwashers we've tested from Zanussi and how reliable the brand is, and our customer score reveals how satisfied owners of Zanussi dishwashers have been with the brand and whether they'd recommend it.
+Or scroll down to the table below where we reveal everything you need to know about the Zanussi dishwasher range - including how many Best Buys and Don't Buys we've uncovered, if any, and how satisfied owners of Zanussi dishwashers are with the brand.
+We can also tell you the common Zanussi pros and cons that we've found during our thorough lab tests.

 Only logged-in Which? members can view our exclusive ratings in the table below.
-If you're not yet a member, sign up for a £1 trial to get instant access.
+If you're not yet a member, sign up for a Which? trial to get instant access.

 |Zanussi dishwasher overview table